+All clients are assessed when they arrive for treatment.
 Treatment programs are individualized, and length of stay varies for each client.
 Most stay between 17 and 30 days and receive more than 40 hours of clinical treatment per week, including individual counseling, group therapy, couples and family counseling, and addiction education.

 ACCOMMODATIONS & AMENITIES

 The facility can accommodate up to 72 residents, all of whom live in the center’s large, family-style brick mansion.
 Every client has a roommate.
 At the time of this writing, the 10 people surveyed by Rehabs.com indicated that the facility was well kept, but the holistic activities were lacking.

 WHAT ALUMNI SAY

 The majority of former clients surveyed by Rehabs.com to date (13 out of 15) gave Valley Hope in Cushing positive feedback.
 They described the treatment as effective, the staff as knowledgeable and caring, and more than a handful credited the facility with saving their lives.
 "The counselors are awesome.
 The treatment was effective.
 I probably owe my life to Valley Hope," Kay wrote in a representative review.